gustavoprimolan/blockchain-studies/coursera-blockchain-specialization/1-blockchain-basics/README.md

 * [2017 Was Bitcoin's Year.
 2018 Will Be Ethereum's](https://www.coindesk.com/markets/2017/12/27/2017-was-bitcoins-year-2018-will-be-ethereums/)
 * [What is Cryptocurrency: Everything You Need To Know](https://blockgeeks.com/guides/what-is-cryptocurrency/)
 * [What is the Difference Between Public and Permissioned Blockchains?](https://www.coindesk.com/learn/how-does-blockchain-technology-work/)

+### Quiz

+* 1 - In a public blockchain, a participant can join and leave the blockchain as and when they wish.
+True